akshaybhonde67/BehaviouralQuestions/README.md

 .
 Why do you want to work here?<br>
 Munich Re uses data analytics to identify solutions for real world problems.
 Therefore I will get to do meaningful work which will have a larger impact and this will give me immense satisfaction.
 Munich Re promotes working in multidisciplinary environments, and I have also worked with crossfunctional teams that included Project Manager, UX designer, data scientist, software engineer, and business stakeholder.
 I will get to work on a variety of projects and data from different industries.
 While going through the reviews on glassdoor I came to know that MunichRe encourages the environment where you can try new ideas & approaches so I would have room to grow in technical and/or managerial directions.

+Tell us about a time when you went above and beyond for a project? <br>

 .
 Why should we hire you over other candidates ?<br>
 My qualifications and experience in the field of data analytics gives me the necessary skills and abilities to make a meaningful contribution to your company.
 I can easily explain complex results, metrics in simple words along with visualizations to the clients and make sure they get the desired results.
 Because I believe as data scientist shoudn't only have technical skills, but good business and communications skills.
 I understand that this position requires me to work as a teamplayer and build meaningful solutions for real world problems.
 As my record indicates, I have made significant contributions to my previous employers and I will be able to bring the same experience to your company. <br><br>